andermaco/data_enginner_hackerank_python/README.md

 # Insurance Policy Management System

+This is just a job interview test case done for a company (lets call it XXX).

 ## Requirements:
 ### Background
 You are tasked with designing a part of a system for managing insurance policies within an insurance company.
 The objective is to compute the premium based on the details of a quote request.
 This system should handle different types of insurance policies such as vehicle insurance and home insurance.